 Do I Have an Infuse Bone Graft Lawsuit?

 Several patients who had the InFuse Graft implanted in an off-label procedure have filed suit against Medtronic alleging the implant caused them serious injury.
 The Doyle Lowther law firm is currently accepting claims for individuals injured by the off-label implantation of an InFuse Bone Graft.
-If you believe you or someone you know has been injured as a result of the off-label implantation of the InFuse Bone Graft in the neck or cervical area, please contact Doyle Lowther at (888) 933-5770 or fill out our online contact form and an attorney will contact you immediately.
+If you believe you or someone you know has been injured as a result of the off-label implantation of the InFuse Bone Graft in the neck or cervical area, please fill out our online contact form and an attorney will contact you.